Shape Entropy of a Reconfigurable Ising Surface

 To create such a surface, we begin with a so-called Haeckelite \citep{Haeckelite,Crespi1996} structure and ``inflate'' each ring with a penumbra of hexagons, similar to inflation of larger fullerenes from $\text{C}_{\text{60}}$ \citep{Dunk2012,Suzuki1991}.
-We choose a Haeckelite in which the pentagonal rings form a slightly deformed kagome lattice (Fig.~\ref{FigIntro}) \citep{Sun2012}, speculating that this may cause mechanical frustration which brings the set of possible shapes closer to mutual degeneracy, since this surface has no obvious pairings of opposite disclinations.
-Other disclination patterns are also possible, and those formed by phase field crystal methods have been examined independently for their effect on sheet toughness in an interesting work by Zhang, Li and Gao \citep{Zhang2014}.
-We choose graphene as an archetype, since its mechanical response is reasonably well-studied and methods exist to functionalize the surface to control mechanical stiffness, interfacial energetics, and hydrophilicity \citep{Singh2016,Wu2015,Morimoto2016}.
+We choose a Haeckelite in which the pentagonal rings form a slightly deformed kagome lattice (Fig.~\ref{FigIntro}) \citep{Sun2012}.
+The shape entropy phenomena that we seek to study should not require an ordered lattice of disclinations; this choice is for computational convenience, and to explore whether ideal mechanical frustration may bring the set of possible shapes closer to mutual degeneracy.
+Other disclination patterns are also possible, and those formed by phase field crystal methods have been examined independently for their effect on sheet toughness in work by Zhang, Li and Gao \citep{Zhang2014}.
+We choose graphene as an archetype, since its mechanical response is well-studied and methods exist to functionalize the surface to control mechanical stiffness, interfacial energetics, and hydrophilicity \citep{Singh2016,Wu2015,Morimoto2016}.
 Since the behavior described below is largely geometrical in origin, conclusions derived from graphene Isigami should generalize to other atomically thin two-dimensional materials.